Return to Metric Menu

 In 1860, at the first ever international meeting of chemists, it was decided that hydrogen would serve as the standard for all atomic weights.
 It was defined as weighing exactly one atomic mass unit (amu).
 (The concept of mole had not yet been introduced into chemistry.)
 In 1906, oxygen was made the standard.
 There wasn't anything wrong with hydrogen, it was just that oxygen formed compounds with almost every element known and hydrogen did not.
 So oxygen was defined to weigh exactly 16 amu.

-However, in the 1940s (I think), the discovery of the O-17 and O-18 isotopes (both stable) changed matters, even though the two isotopes comprised only 0.24% of all oxygen atoms.
+However, in 1929, the discovery of the O-17 isotope and later the O-18 isotope (both stable) changed matters, even though the two isotopes comprised only 0.24% of all oxygen atoms.
 Also, it was discovered that oxygen from different sources world-wide had slightly different mixes of the three isotopes.
 This was a BIG problem.
 In response, the physics community defined the amu as 1/16 the weight of the lightest oxygen isotope (which was O-16), while chemists do not come up with a new definition so fast.
 This meant that the atomic weights used by people in physics were different than those used in chemistry.
 This situation could not be tolerated.